insight-platform/Savant/docs/source/savant_101/80_map.rst

             # frame_mat is a numpy.ndarray

 As a result, the ``frame_mat`` variable will have the ``numpy.ndarray`` type and contain the RGBA array of the frame being processed.
 Upon exiting the context, the changes made to the array will be saved in the frame.
-However, it is worth considering that the restrictions specified in the Deepstream `documentation <https://docs.nvidia.com/metropolis/deepstream/python-api/PYTHON_API/Methods/methodsdoc.html#get-nvds-buf-surface>`__ apply.
+However, it is worth considering that the restrictions specified in the DeepStream `documentation <https://docs.nvidia.com/metropolis/deepstream/python-api/PYTHON_API/Methods/methodsdoc.html#get-nvds-buf-surface>`__ apply.